-- 1. To foster scientific research in the background in the behavioral sciences and to disseminate it through scholarly publication; - 2.
+- 1. To foster scientific research in the behavioral sciences and to disseminate it through scholarly publication; - 2.
 To develop excellence in teaching at both the graduate and undergraduate levels through well-formulated curricula as well as individual teaching effort; and - 3.
 To serve the larger community in the proper application of sociological knowledge.

-The graduate program in the Department of Sociology intends to develop professionals who are qualified both to conduct research and teach.
+The graduate program in the Department of Sociology and Criminology intends to train professionals who are qualified both to conduct research and teach.
 The Department's academic program has two major objectives:

-- 1. The attainment of general competence in theory, methods, and the substantive literature of sociology; and - 2.
+- 1. The attainment of general competence in theory, methods, and the substantive literature of sociology and/or criminology; and - 2.
 The attainment of special competence within an area of concentration or "major" plus substantial competence in a "minor" field.